bowheart/sheath-core/README.md

 This helps you keep the Single Responsibility Principle, and who knows what other good things.

 - It's organized.
-A mithril app can turn into a big jumble of objects really fast in a big application.
+A large application can turn into a big jumble of objects and helpers and config and your precious time really fast.
-This keeps everything in its own place, yet globally accessible (but not global)
+Going modular (or 'sheathing') keeps everything in its own place, yet globally accessible (but not global)

 #### How do I use it?